Should I Become a Linguist?

 Step 2: Get a Bachelor's Degree

 While some interpreting and translating jobs do not necessarily require a bachelor's degree, most linguist career options do.
-Those who wish to pursue an academic or research career in the field should major in linguistics or in a closely related field.
 Linguistics majors can expect to take courses in such areas as phonology, semantics, grammatical analysis, foreign language teaching and language in society.

-Those who know they want to be an interpreter or translator in a specialized area, such as finance, healthcare, science or the law, should pick a major related to that area.
-For other interpretation and translation careers, the field in which a bachelor's is earned may not be important.
-But foreign languages and literatures or English can be good choices as majors.
+Those who know they want to be interpreters or translators in a specialized area, such as finance, healthcare, science or the law, should pick a major related to that area or a foreign language, literature, or English.
 For those who wish to work in language education, combining education and linguistics coursework and language study may be the best path.

-- Take advantage of study abroad opportunities.
 Immersion in a foreign language through extended time abroad can be invaluable for those seeking to achieve fluency in a non-native language.
 Time overseas also confers cultural expertise that can be essential to professional translators and interpreters.
-Even language analysts who do not need to be bilingual can benefit from experiencing life as lived speaking another language.
-While a term or summer overseas may not be feasible for everyone, aspiring linguists can research what programs and scholarship funds are available to secure a study abroad opportunity during college.
+Aspiring linguists can research what programs and scholarship funds are available to secure a study abroad opportunity during college.

 Step 3: Gain Experience

-- Read widely and keep abreast of current events to prepare for interpreting and translating careers.
 The most successful interpreters and translators are worldly in their knowledge of history, politics, international affairs, economics and other important areas of contemporary life.
-Reading newspapers and books on various topics and watching TV in all relevant languages can continuously sharpen an aspiring translator or interpreter's language skills and endow them with broad multicultural knowledge.
+Reading newspapers and books on various topics and watching TV in all relevant languages can continuously sharpen skills as an aspiring translator or interpreter and introduce broad multicultural knowledge.